Jozef Murgaš

 Jozef Murgaš (English Joseph Murgas) (17 February 1864 – 11 May 1929) was a Slovak inventor, architect, botanist, painter and Roman Catholic priest.
-He contributed to wireless telegraphy and helped in the development of mobile communications and the wireless transmission of information and the human voice.
+He contributed to radio development, which at the time was commonly known as "wireless telegraphy".

 Murgaš was nicknamed the Radio Priest and deemed a Renaissance man.

 Life

 Europe

-Murgaš was born in Tajov (Tajó), Kingdom of Hungary, Austrian Empire (now Slovakia).
+Murgaš was born in Tajov, Kingdom of Hungary, Austrian Empire (now Slovakia).
 He studied theology in Prešporok (Pressburg, present Bratislava) (1880–82), Esztergom (Ostrihom) (1882–84) and in Banská Bystrica, where he graduated in 1888.
 From his youth he was bright, skillful and good at painting and electrotechnology.
 The vice-head of the school in Esztergom allowed him to use the physics room for experiments and the Slovak painters B. Klemens and Dominik Skutecký noticed his talent for painting.

 After priestly ordination in 1888, Murgaš worked as a curate.
 On Skutecký's initiative, Murgaš was accepted at a painting school in Budapest, where he studied from 1889–90.
 He also studied painting in Munich from 1890–93.
 He attended both schools while working.
 He painted sacral pieces, Slovak landscapes and Slovak personalities.
-It was due to his strong patriotism he exhibited during holidays in the 1890s that he was not allowed to finish his painting studies and had to work as a curate in changing places in the Kingdom of Hungary: in Chrenovec (Nyitratormás), Slovenská Ľupča (Zólyomlipcse), Dubová (Cseres) and in Lopej (Lopér).
+It was due to his strong patriotism he exhibited during holidays in the 1890s that he was not allowed to finish his painting studies and had to work as a curate in changing places in the Kingdom of Hungary: in Chrenovec, Slovenská Ľupča, Dubová and in Lopej.
 In Lopej, he painted a large sacral picture of St. George which is still on the church altar of the village.
 The central altar painting of St. Elisabeth in the 14th century Church of St. Elizabeth in the main square of Banská Bystrica was by Murgaš.